hashbangcode/vlad/README.md

 [http://xhprof.drupal.local/](http://xhprof.drupal.local/)
 You'll need to kick off XHProf on your site using "?_profile=1" at the end of the URL.
 Like this: [http://www.drupal.local/?_profile=1](http://www.drupal.local/?_profile=1).

-You can access PimpMyLog via the following URL:
+You can access PimpMyLog and view log data via the following URL:
 [http://logs.drupal.local/](http://logs.drupal.local/)

 Solr can be viewed and configured through the Tomcat6 server via [http://www.drupal.local:8081/solr](http://www.drupal.local:8081/solr).
 A default collection of 'vlad' has been created and is available at [http://www.drupal.local:8081/solr/vlad](http://www.drupal.local:8081/solr/vlad).
 This Solr server uses the default configuration available for Solr 4 from the [search_api_solr](https://drupal.org/project/search_api_solr) module.